greenelab/deep-review/sections/04_study.md

 site or act synergistically to co-occupy it.
 Fortunately, multi-task models are rapidly improving at simultaneous prediction of many TFs' binding at any given site [@tag:Zhou2015_deep_sea].
-Third, it is unclear exactly how to define a non-binding or "negative" site in the training data, since the number of positive binding sites of a particular TF is relatively small with respect to the total number of base-pairs in DNA (see Discussion).
+Third, it is unclear exactly how to define a non-binding or "negative" site in the training data because the number of positive binding sites of a particular TF is relatively small with respect to the total number of base-pairs in DNA (see Discussion).